r-chris-haynes/Burger/README.md

 # How it Works
 Eat-Da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.

-Here the user has typed in a southwest burger
+Here the user has typed in a southwest burger.

 ![](images/screenTwo.png)

 Whenever a user submits a burger's name, the app dispalys the burger under the Order Up heading.

 ![](images/screenThree.png)

 Each burger in the waiting area has a Devour! button.
 When the user clicks it, the burger moves to the Devoured section.
 The app stores every burger in a MYSQL database, whether devoured or not.

 ![](images/screenFour.png)

 # Try it Out